mpuromaki/heating_load_calculation/README.md

 ## Running the Script

 You can run the script in a Jupyter Notebook or directly as a Python file.

-To run as a script:
+### Option 1: Run as a Python Script

 ```bash
 python heating_load.py